tylerlong/manate/README.md

 ## Todo

-- Add logging, easily turn on and off
 - cache data for getter functions to make it faster, just like what I did in SubX project
 - When is `typeof path === 'symbol'`?